edmarola/availability-api/README.md

 ### Limitations
 The individual array items needs to correspond to a single day, so basically if you need to check the availability of two days, you would need to make two API calls: The first with the range for one day and the second with the range of the other day.

+### DST
+DST is supported since our input already will take an datetime that include a timezone offset.

 ### Technical decisions
 - **Language:** Python.
 - **Framework:** Flask.